tpoisot/DataSharingPaper/DataSharing-MS.md

 reproducibility and adequate communication of results [@Ince2012].
 Similarly, in some fields, releasing computer code under open source licenses [@Vandewalle2012] or sharing research data [@Piwowar2007] is associated with increased citation rates for your papers.
-Yet one of the argument often opposed by people reluctant to share their data is that they might risk loosing paternity of them.
+Yet one of the arguments often offered by people reluctant to share their data is that they might risk losing paternity of them.
 The previously cited analyses show that by *not* sharing data, we are exposed to a higher risk of our research being ignored, simply because other people cannot re-use or re-examine the data.
 By developing a culture of data sharing, and adequate citation of the datasets re-used, the origin of the data (and thus their paternity) will be made clear.
-It seems that by reserving intellectual *property* rights over data (although data cannot be considered as proprty), there are real risks of data not getting the usage it deserves, reducing scientists potential impact.
+It seems that by reserving intellectual *property* rights over data (although data cannot be considered as property), there are real risks of data not getting the usage it deserves, reducing scientists potential impact.